-- The Manor is using Sophos XG, which is the front line defence and protects from any external threats so any unauthorised access will not only get rejected but also get logged on the firewall logs. - Sophos XG has a content filtering service in place which enables the school to filter inappropriate websites etc. (web/content filtering)
+- The Manor uses Sophos XG, which is the front line defence and protects from any external threats so any unauthorised access will not only get rejected but also get logged on the firewall logs. - Sophos XG has a content filtering service in place which enables the school to filter inappropriate websites etc. (web/content filtering)

 Sophos XG is a hardware based firewall and is used to prevent unauthorised external access to the network.
 Sophos XG comes with an inbuilt web and content filtering subscription service which is used to block inappropriate websites.
 Internet traffic can be blocked/permitted explicitly via domain lookup, Host Address (IP), Network Address or URL (web address).
 The firewall uses categories to block inappropriate websites and automatically filters keywords and phrases that are pre-defined in those categories (see screen shot below).
-However, if a malicious website or a keyword is missed by the firewall, which is very rare, then it can be reported to the IT Manager via the ITHelpdesk@manorprep.org for this to be defined on the firewall to be blocked.
+However, if a malicious website or a keyword is missed by the firewall, which is very rare, then it must be reported to The Manor's technical staff and the Deputy Head Pastoral for this to be defined on the firewall to be blocked.